mlflow/mlflow/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of setting up local or virtual environment, it's possible to write code and tests inside a Docker container that will contain an isolated Python environment setup inside.
-It's possible to build and run preconfigured image, then attach with the compatible code editor (e.g. VSCode) into running container.
-This helps avoiding issues with local setup, e.g. on CPU architectures that are not yet fully compatible with all dependency packages (e.g. Apple M-architecture).
+It's possible to build and run preconfigured image, then attach with the compatible code editor (e.g. VSCode) into a running container.
+This helps avoiding issues with local setup, e.g. on CPU architectures that are not yet fully compatible with all dependency packages (e.g. Apple arm64 architecture).

 Prerequisites
 +++++++++++++